 I began looking into the autism hashtags on Twitter in late 2018 and early 2019 between beginning to suspect I might be autistic and before seeking a diagnosis.
 Like most social media sites, Twitter uses algorithms to determine what to show you, even from the people you follow.
 So an interesting thing happened as I broadened my searches from just writing related topics to autism and ADHD.

 Tweets and hashtags related to the own voices movement, most specifically those related to authors with autism and ADHD, began popping up in my feed.
 Before then, I hadn’t heard of such a thing.
-We haven't visited the Secrets and Stones universe much in this series, but we will today.
-Today's flash fic is set three or four years before all of the other stories in that series thus far.
+Today’s lesson covers a very simple form of figurative language.
+An onomatopoeia is a word that sounds like its meaning.

 Examples would include words such as boom, bang, crunch, clatter, crackle, hiss, and buzz.
 Comic books and comic strips have made use of enough onomatopoeia it has become rather cliche.
-Who hasn’t seen a panel of a superhero punching a villain with a big “pow” written out in colorful bubble letters?
-We're back in the Supers Universe with today's story.
-"Your Timing Needs Work" takes place about an hour or so after the events of "Not in the Job Description" and "Symbolic Name Fail."
+Who hasn’t seen a panel of a superhero punching a villain with a big “pow” written out in colorful bubble letters? |

 All